 Senior Research Associate

-As the Director of the Cornell Institute for Climate Change and Agriculture, and a Sr. Research Associate in the departments of Development Sociology and Earth and Atmospheric Sciences, Allison Chatrchyan’s work focuses at the interface between social, environmental and agricultural systems.
-She works to facilitate interdisciplinary research and extension teams that are co-developing resources and tools for sustainable agriculture and climate change adaptation and mitigation.
-Trained as a political scientist, the goal of Dr. Chatrchyan's research is to contribute to an improved understanding of human behavior and social and political institutions, to support increased resiliency and reduced climate impacts.
-Specifically, she assesses stakeholder beliefs and actions and analyzes the effectiveness of climate change policy and governance mechanisms.
+As a Sr. Research Associate in the Departments of Earth & Atmospheric Sciences and Global Development, Allison Chatrchyan’s work focuses on the interface between social, environmental and agricultural systems.
+She works to facilitate interdisciplinary research and extension teams that are co-developing climate change adaptation and mitigation tools and resources for farmers, climate steward volunteers, youth, and communities.
+Trained in global environmental politics and policy, the goal of Dr. Chatrchyan's research is to contribute to an improved understanding of the changes needed in human behavior and social and political institutions to protect ecological and agricultural systems.
+Specifically, her research focuses on assessing stakeholder beliefs and actions, and the effectiveness of multi-level climate change policies and governance mechanisms.

 - Chatrchyan, A. M. (2012).
 Local Climate Change Challenges and Opportunities: Understanding Municipal Official Perspectives.
 HDRU Outreach Series 12-1 Cornell University Human Dimensions Research Unit.

 - Rawe, T., Antonelli, M., Chatrchyan, A. M., & , (2019).
 Transforming food systems under climate change: Local to global policy as a catalyst for change.
 CGIAR Research Program on Climate Change, Agriculture and Food Security (CCAFS). (ed.), CCAFS Working Paper.

 - Tobin, D., Janowiak, M., & Chatrchyan, A. M. (2015).
 Northeast and Northern Forests Regional Climate Hub Assessment of Climate Change Vulnerability and Adaptation and Mitigation Strategies. p.
 65 US Department of Agriculture.

 Presentations and Activities